 Of course, one of the great things about living internationally is that you don’t have to choose just one spot to settle in…

-You can opt for a roving retirement, taking in a host of destinations you’ve long yearned to explore…
+For example, you can opt for a roving retirement, taking in a host of destinations you’ve long yearned to explore…

 Heck, you can even throw a dart at a map and decide to dive in with both feet into whatever destination it lands on…

-But no matter what your dream overseas adventure looks like, one fact remains: you’ve got to start somewhere.
+But, no matter what your dream overseas adventure looks like, one fact remains: you’ve got to start somewhere.

 To that end, each year we compile the Overseas Retirement Index, an in-depth report assessing the world’s best retirement destinations under a number of key criteria including, health care, crime, cost of living, climate, residency, and taxes.